Kellytom/FileNameTagging/README.md

 >"It belongs to the wise man to order things."

 I have considered long (several months) and hard (for me) how to organize my files.
 Here I want to propose a "standard" for filenames that would allow sorting files by tags or labels.
-The operating systems and programs involved include Windows, ios, Dropbox, Google Drive, Evernote, and others.
-The other operating systems are ones I don't use: Linux, any *nix, OS X, etc. so I am ignorant of their details.

 I propose ending filenames with the tags.
 The filenames are then sorted on the tags, not the filename.
 The standard can be used for bookmarks, posts, or filenames, or anything that needs to be organized.